openmindculture/kleiderordnung-berlin/README.md

 ## Development, Performance, Accessibility, and Testing

-Edit source code in `src` files, rebuild and test the theme using `npm run build` and `npm run build:zip`.
+Edit source code in `src` files, rebuild and test the theme using `npm run build` and `npm run build:zip`, then start http://localhost:1234/

 Increase theme versions in